Foxtrot007-ai/PokemonVGCBots/README.md

 ```
 Switch function with argument -1 is random switch.

+### Pokemon moves

+ - We are guaranteed that every Pokemon has at least 1 STAB move.

 ## Our bots stats against each other:
 Tested with /example/Example_Match_All_bots.py (DEFAULT_MATCH_N_BATTLES = 3, we will change it to 100 or 1000 for better data)
 ### Random bot: